Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Evolution of geometric quantities

 \subsection{Evolution of the Levi-Civita connection}

 We now turn our attention to the evolution of the Levi-Civita connection $\nabla$.
-For this task, it will be convenient to focus on a region $\region \subseteq M$ on which the tangent bundle $T\region$ is trivial.
-On such a region, we can encode any connection (not just the Levi-Civita connection) with a one-form $A$ as follows.
+For this task, it will be convenient to focus on a region $\region \subseteq M$ on which the tangent bundle $T\region$ is trivial. { On such a region, given a metric $g$, we can choose a frame $(e_1,e_2)$ that is orthonormal with respect to $g$.
+Conversely, given a choice of frame $(e_1,e_2)$, there is a unique metric $g$ with respect to which the frame is orthonormal.
+In this context, we can encode any metric-compatible connection (not just the torsion-free Levi-Civita connection) with a (scalar-valued) one-form $A$ as follows.}